wordofwarning/wordofwarning.org/current/2014-spring/age/index.md

 *Presented by* Word of Warning

 ####In Brief
-Two life-affirming performances explore our notions of ageing via tea, biscuits + immortal jellyfish.
+A pair of life-affirming performances explore our notions of ageing via tea, biscuits + immortal jellyfish.

 Watch Ira Brand's trailer [here](http://vimeo.com/84575373).